Prerequisites:

 From your Windows machine, use SCP to upload your public key:Replace

-SERVER_IP with your server’s IP address or hostname.3
+SERVER_IP with your server’s IP address or hostname.Set correct permissions

 On the server, set the correct permissions for the authorized_keys file:This ensures only you can read and write the file.